 Shelby Tomassi, Andrew Simms, Ajani Nisbett, Matthew Tauber - University of North Carolina at Charlotte

-Towfiq Rahman1, Dr. Zhihua Qu1, Toru Namerikawa2 – 1) University of Central Florida and 2) Keio University
+Towfiq Rahman and Dr. Zhihua Qu - University of Central Florida

 H M Mesbah Maruf, Dr. Badrul Chowdhury - University of North Carolina at Charlotte